Online Course for High School Students

 Helen

-Undergraduate student at the University of Rochester majoring in Biomedical Engineering with a concentration in Cell and Tissue Engineering and minoring in Chemical Engineering and Dance.
-She's currently a TA for the Biomedical Engineering Department's Microcontrollers course and the Physic Department's Mechanic's lab, the Hardware Advisor for the University of Rochester International Generically Engineered Machines Team, a mentor for the Biomedical Engineering Society Chapter at Rochester, and a research intern at the URMC Center for Musculoskeletal Research.
+Undergraduate student at the University of Rochester majoring in Biomedical Engineering with a concentration in Cell and Tissue Engineering.
+She's currently a TA for the Biomedical Engineering and Physics Departments, the Hardware Advisor for the International Generically Engineered Machines Team, a mentor for the Biomedical Engineering Society Chapter, and a research intern at the URMC Center for Musculoskeletal Research.

 Bryan